 Kathryn suddenly felt daring and moved closer to him.
 "It's never too late…"

-Chakotay pulled her towards him.
+Chakotay pulled her towards him as he remembered B'Elanna quoting his own words to him…'if it's meant to be, it's never too late'.
 He stroked his hands over her shoulders, his face serious now.
-“No it isn’t.
-Are you sure it’s not too soon though?”
+"No, it isn't.
+Are you sure it's not too soon though?"

 Chakotay stalked her.
 Kathryn watched his face, mesmerized.
 She felt like an animal being preyed on and was almost shocked to realize how aroused she felt at the idea.
 He reached her and took her face between his hands, sliding his fingers through her hair.
 He leaned in and brushed his lips to her cheek, sliding them to her ear.
 He nuzzled there.
 "What would I have done, Kathryn.
 Tell me."